dylanleigh/PseudoRandomRhythmSection/readme.rst

 Then the actual notes are generated working forwards.
-First a duration is chosen for the current chord, then for each instrument a function is called to generate notes for that duration.
+First a duration is chosen for the current chord, then for each instrument a function is called to generate the part for that instrument until the next chord change.
 Chords that are more cadentially significant are more likely to have a longer duration.

 The bass part is just a simple walking bassline with little variation.
 The piano plays the current chord using a random inversion (weighted